edavis/gitblog/README.md

 <p>This is the first post in gitblog!</p>
 ```

-It's still in the very early stages, but I think there is promise with
+It's still in the (very) early stages, but I think it has promise.
-it.